cosc2336-ds-alg/assg03/README.md

 linked it to the `Feedback` pull request.

-The third unit test is for the `maxDigits()` member function you are to implement next, though it is preceeded by a test framework of some `LargeInteger` instances we will need to use in this and the remaining tests, so uncomment those as well.
+The third unit test is for the `maxDigits()` member function you are to implement next, though it is preceded by a test framework of some `LargeInteger` instances we will need to use in this and the remaining tests, so uncomment those as well.
 As usual, you should then create the function prototype in the header file, and create a stub function